|

 Website

-Oakland University is a well-rounded institution offering its 17,000
+Oakland University is a well-rounded institution offering its 17,000 students

-cultural, and sports-related activities.
+and sports-related activities.
+And OU

-And OU students are luckier than most when you consider that the
+students are luckier than most when you consider that the campus was built on

-campus was built on the grounds of Meadow Brook, the former estate of wealthy
+the grounds of Meadow Brook, the former estate of wealthy lumber broker

-lumber broker Alfred Wilson and his wife Matilda.
-The OU campus encompasses 1,500 scenic
+Alfred Wilson and his wife Matilda.

-acres and includes the spectacular Meadow Brook Hall
+spectacular Meadow Brook Hall and Gardens,

-and Music Festival.
+Art Gallery, Theatre, and Music Festival.

-University of Detroit Mercy
+of Detroit Mercy

 Website

-Founded in
+Founded in 1877, this

-1877, this Catholic university has maintained a special niche in Detroit for generations.
+Catholic university has maintained a special niche in Detroit for generations.
+The quality of education is evident -- UDM

-The quality of education is evident -- UDM was recently the only Michigan school ranked
+was recently the only Michigan

-World Report.
-Although much smaller than Michigan State University or the University of Michigan, UDM maintains excellent athletics programs, the most prominent of
+or the University of Michigan, UDM maintains excellent athletics programs,

-which is its men's basketball program, at one time coached by famous
+the most prominent of which is its men's basketball program, at one time

-television analyst Dick Vitale.
+coached by famous television analyst Dick Vitale.

 University of Michigan